Bruce Peterson: Organizations and special honors

 Peterson was a fellow of the Society of Experimental Test Pilots and 2002 recipient of the Tony LeVier Flight Test Safety Award.
 He was honored by NASA with an Exceptional Leadership Award for his work on preparations for the first Space Shuttle landing at NASA Dryden in April 1981.
-In 2003 he was inducted into the Lancaster, California Aerospace Walk of Honor.
+In 2003 he was inducted into the Aerospace Walk of Honor in Lancaster, California.